 Steven is running for State Senator because we need laws that work and that work for everyone.

 Before becoming an attorney, Steven served as a math teacher at Forest Park High School in Baltimore.
 There he saw students failed by the system that was supposed to teach them.
-That experience formed Steven's understanding of the great need for more support for our schools and of how we need systemic changes to address systemic injustice.
+He learned that we need systemic changes to address systemic injustice.

 Steven is particularly equipped to fix the issues that face our district.
-This is not just because of his experience as an attorney, but also because he has first hand experience seeing how complicated issues like vacant houses, drug addiction, poverty, injustice, and gun violence play out in his own neighborhood.
+This is not just because of his experience as an attorney, but also because he has first hand experience seeing how complicated issues like vacant houses, drug addiction, poverty, and injustice play out in his own neighborhood.
 Steven deeply cares about these issues and the people that face them.

 Steven's vision is for a Maryland that provides an adequate education to everyone, where everyone feels safe in their neighborhood, where there are no vacant houses, where everyone has economic opportunity, and addiction is no more.
 Steven will work towards that future as your senator.